 The answer to that question is not as straightforward as it might seem.
-It’s not an exact science that can say it’s two hours, two days, or two weeks.
+There’s no direct timeframe that can say it’s two hours, two days, or two weeks.
+Several factors come into play.

 What Is Conception?

-Conception happens when egg meets sperm and the two join together to form what is called a zygote.
-This is the very beginning of a new life, called fertilization.
+Conception happens when sperm meets an egg and the two join together to form a zygote.
+This is the very beginning of a new life.
+The process is called fertilization.
 The fertilized egg then makes its way to a woman’s womb, where it embeds itself in the uterine lining so it is ready to grow.

 This is a basic outline of conception.
 We can already see three factors come into play: